Timothy Foster (settler): Death and legacy

 Timothy Foster suffered a skull fracture and lost consciousness on April 1, 1785, after being hit by a tree limb.
 His son Stuart Foster and two neighbors walked to Falmouth, Maine, for a surgeon.
 The surgeon could not return with them, but he gave them a trephine—a saw to bore a hole in Foster's skull.
 Unfortunately, the men were unable to return in time to save him, and he died on April 3, 1785.
-According to one account they were able to briefly revive him:

-On the return of the son the indented part of the skull was raised, and Capt.
+According to one account they were able to briefly revive him:On the return of the son the indented part of the skull was raised, and Capt.
 Foster roused up and spoke rationally.
 But so long a time had elapsed, the inflammation had proceeded so far that he died.
 His remains were interred near where Dea.
-Metcalf lived.
-(Note: He was buried near today's Metcalf Road near Bearce Road in Winthrop, Maine—possibly in Metcalf Cemetery.)
+Metcalf lived.According to the Veteran's Cemetery Records from the Maine State Archives, Foster is buried at Metcalf Cemetery near today's Metcalf Road and Bearce Road in Winthrop.

-His sons constructed a new house for their widowed mother, and it remains standing to this day.
-Outside her home the Daughters of the American Revolution placed a memorial plaque on a boulder on South Road near Birchwood Lane that honors Timothy Foster as a patriot and the first settler of Winthrop.
+On the site of Foster's original home lot his sons constructed a new house for their widowed mother, and it remains standing to this day.
+Near the site, in 1917, the Mary Kelton Dummer/Patience Stanley Chapter of the Daughters of the American Revolution placed a bronze memorial plaque on a boulder on South Road near Birchwood Lane that marks the site.
+The inscription is: